simonqv/Lyractle/README.md

 Use Musixmatch API for tracks, lyrics and artists etc.

+### At least one user-visible third-party component.
+We have use a Modal for search artist as well as the instructions pop up, and this is a third-party component.

 ## What we have done (before halftime evaluation)
 * Created a firebase project with google authentication and a user database
 * Implemented a user model that stores relevant information, such as the current track, lyrics, and guesses.